Have you ever picked up your health insurance coverage manual and read it cover to cover?

 Most health insurance plans and policies will cover car accident injury bills but your health insurer might play second fiddle to auto policies, which usually pay out first.

 Health insurance typically has final responsibility for treatment once you cycle through all other forms of payment.
-However, if you experience a car accident, you'll usually still have to pay your deductible amount under their health insurance policy, required copays, and other charges not typically covered by the policy.
+However, if you experience a car accident, you'll usually still have to pay your deductible amount under your health insurance policy, as well as required copays, and other charges not typically covered by the policy.

 Take a look at these potential solutions because your health insurance may not cover it all.